tommyzakhoo/autoregressive-part-1/README.md

-# A Series Of Correlated Events
+# A Series Of Correlated Events - Part 1
-### Analyzing Economics Time Series With Autoregressive Models
+### Intr nalyzing Economics Time Series With Autoregressive Models

 <br>